Inflammatory Bowel Disease (IBD)

-Inflammatory bowel disease is an interesting disease.
-The body essentially sends white blood cells to infiltrate the gut lining.
-White blood cells aren’t usually a bad thing, but when they hang around for too long, they mess up the function of the gut, resulting in vomiting and/or diarrhoea.
+IBD is an interesting disease.
+Your body essentially sends white blood cells to infiltrate the gut lining.
+White blood cells aren’t usually a bad thing, but when they hang around for too long, they cause inflammation of the gut, resulting in vomiting and/or diarrhoea.

 The severity of disease depends on how many white blood cells are hanging around.
-The clinical signs you see also depend on where they’re hanging out, that is, your dog is more likely to get vomiting if the white blood cells are in the stomach lining.
+The clinical signs you see also depend on where they’re hanging out, that is, you are more likely to get vomiting if the white blood cells are in the stomach lining.

 What are the signs of IBD?